Mimicking Production Behavior with Generated Mocks

 \IEEEPARstart{S}{oftware} testing is an expensive, yet indispensable, activity.
 It is done to verify that the system as a whole, as well as the individual modules that compose it, behave as expected.
 The latter is achieved through unit testing.
 When a unit interacts with others, or with external components, such as the file system, database, or the network, it becomes challenging to test it in isolation.
 As a solution to this problem, developers rely on a technique called mocking \cite{mackinnon2000endo}.
 Mocking allows a unit to be tested on its own, by replacing dependent objects that are irrelevant to its functionality, with ``fake`` implementations.
 There are several advantages of mocking, such as faster test executions, fewer side-effects, and quicker fault localization \cite{thomas2002mock}.

 Despite their advantages, using mocks within tests requires considerable engineering effort.
-While designing the tests for one component, developers must first decide which interactions may be replaced with mocks \cite{spadini2017mock}.
-They must also determine how these mocks behave when triggered with a certain input, i.e., how they are stubbed \cite{barr2014oracle}.
+Developers must first identify the components that may be replaced with mocks \cite{spadini2017mock}.
+They must also determine how these mocks behave when triggered with a certain input, i.e., how they are stubbed \cite{barr2014oracle, zhu2023stubcoder}.
 In order to address these challenges, several techniques have been developed to automatically generate mocks.
 For example, mocks have been generated through search-based algorithms by including contextual information, such as the state of the environment, in the search space for input data generation \cite{arcuri2014automated, arcuri2015generating}.
 Dynamic symbolic execution has been used to define the behavior of mocks through generated mock classes \cite{islam2010dsc+}.
 System test executions can be monitored to derive unit tests that use mocks \cite{saff2005automatic}.
 This preliminary research has validated the concept of mock generation.